randlabs/walgo-vault/deploy/README.md

 ### Modifiers

 * --first-round: Especify when the transaction starts to be valid.
-By default, current round
+It is not supported on user operations.
+By default, current round.
 * --net: mainnet/testnet/betanet.
-Default: testnet
+Default: testnet.

 ### Create wALGO